alainbindele/NotificamyBackend/README.md

 ## Authentication

-The API uses JWT tokens provided by Auth0 for authentication.
+The API uses JWT tokens provided by Clerk for authentication.
 All API endpoints (except health checks) require a valid JWT token in the Authorization header.

 ### JWT Token Format